Maybe Accepting Guests

 How I participate?
 As in couchsurfing?
 Maybe I better wax the couch first before I slide onto that wave.
 I can't really say, I have never officially couch surfed before.
 I was an exchange student in Belgium for a year with 3 different host families, so I know how it is to stay with new people and how to adapt to their home life.
 And I have also hosted exchange students before, so I know what it is like to have to get used to a stranger in the house, so I like to think that between my experiences on both sides of an exchange I can avoid any of the little oblivious things that could be an issue, so that everything is a smooth experience.

 I am very new to Couchsurfing.
 I have some very good family friends who have hosted travellers on their couch (I believe through Couchsurfing) and the people they have met have all been wonderful.
 I think if everyone involved has a positive attitude it's pretty tough to have a bad experience.
-I signed up because I am going to be in Australia for 5 months (Jan-June 2013) and I want to experience the country not only through hostels, but also with the people themselves.
+I signed up because I was going to be in Australia for 5 months (Jan-June 2013) and I wanted to experience the country not only through hostels, but also with the people themselves.
 I would gladly host people in the future when I have my own place as a student in Victoria, BC, Canada.